 Maple Roasted Pecans

-- Preheat oven to 400ºF.
-Then, line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 400ºF.
+Line a baking sheet with parchment paper.
+Set aside.

-- Place pecans, maple syrup, and cinnamon in a large bowl and mix making sure everything is fully coated.
+- Place the pecans, maple syrup, and cinnamon in a large bowl and mix well.
+Make sure the nuts are fully coated.

-- Let cool for at least 10 minutes before removing from pan and transferring into a glass jar or Tupperware.
+- Let cool for at least 10 minutes before removing the pecans from the pan.
+Enjoy immediately or transfer to an airtight container.

 Tips & Notes